Dan Hamhuis: Early years

-Nashville Predators

 On July 7, 2002, Hamhuis was signed by the Predators.
 He was a late cut from Nashville's roster for the 2002–03 season and was assigned within the club's system to the Milwaukee Admirals of the AHL on October 3.
 He received a three-game suspension early in the season for an infraction during a game against the Utah Grizzlies.
 He went on to record six goals and 27 points over 68 games in his professional rookie campaign with the Admirals.

+Professional (2003–2020)

+Nashville Predators (2003–2010)

 Hamhuis transitioned to the NHL the following season by making the Predators' line-up out of training camp.
 He scored his first NHL goal on October 16, 2003, a game winner on the powerplay against St. Louis Blues goaltender Chris Osgood; Nashville won the game 4–1.
 Late in the campaign, he recorded a five-point night (one goal and four assists) in a 9–4 win against the Pittsburgh Penguins on March 4, 2004.
 He finished the season with seven goals and 26 points over 82 games with Predators in 2003–04.
 He ranked tied for third in point-scoring and second in average ice time among the NHL's rookie defencemen.
 Hamhuis was also chosen to the 2004 NHL YoungStars Game, representing the Western Conference in a 7–3 win.
 Hamhuis helped the Predators make the playoffs for the first time in franchise history in his rookie season and added two assists in the club's first-round elimination to the Detroit Red Wings.

 Due to the season-long NHL lock-out, Hamhuis returned to the AHL in 2004–05.
 Notching 13 goals and 51 points in 76 games, he was named to the AHL Second All-Star Team.
 He was also chosen to participate in the 2005 AHL All-Star Game for the Canadian team.
 With the NHL set to resume in 2005–06, the Predators re-signed Hamhuis to a one-year contract on August 16, 2005.
 Returning to Nashville, he went on to record a career-high seven goals, 31 assists and 38 points in 82 games.
 He led all Predators players in ice time and ranked second in plus-minus with a +11 rating.